Nausea After Running? 5 Potential Causes + Solutions

 If you’ve ever finished a particularly hard running workout or given it your all in a race, your immediate surge of glory and pride might be partially clouded by the sudden urge to vomit.

-Throwing up after running, or feeling like you want to throw up after working out, can occur for a variety of reasons.
+Throwing up after running or feeling like you want to throw up after working out can occur for a variety of reasons.

-Although nausea after running or exercise is certainly unpleasant, it’s usually not a major cause for concern.
-With that said, having a few tools in your “tool kit“ or how to stop feeling nauseous after running can certainly make for a more pleasant post-run experience and make you feel more motivated to get out there and get your miles in.
+That said, having a few tools in your “tool kit“ to stop feeling nauseous after running can make for a more pleasant post-run experience and motivate you to get out there and get your miles in.

 A nauseous runner.

 If you experience nausea after running, you are not alone.
-Studies suggest that up to 83% of marathon runners complain about various GI symptoms that are associated with their running.
+Studies suggest1Samborski, P., Chmielarz-Czarnocińska, A., & Grzymisławski, M. (2013).
+Exercise-induced vomiting.
+Przegla̜d Gastroenterologiczny8(6), 396–400. https://doi.org/10.5114/pg.2013.39924 that up to 83% of marathon runners complain about various gastrointestinal symptoms associated with their running.

 #1: Running Too Soon After Eating